 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are made through a jail approved pre-paid phone account or phone card .
-These phone calls are typically more costly than regular phone calls.
+These phone calls are typically more expensive than regular phone calls.
 Inmates are able to make phone calls, with restrictions on how often you can use the phone, but inmates should keep in mind that there are a limited number of phones, so all the inmates must share phone time.
 If you break the rules and are disciplined, your ability to use the phone might get cut back or eliminated altogether.

 Phone Number: (580) 924-3000